 With property, usually commercial property if it’s held in a fund, you have the opportunity for two types of gain: capital gains, when the value of the properties rises; and income payments from the rent you get from tenants.
 The property market rises and falls unpredictably, but property is a bit of a wild card in terms of where in the risk scale it fits.

-Shares – also known as equity – are the riskiest and most volatile of the mainstream types of asset.
-There are of course other assets you could buy – art, wine, cars – that would be riskier, but those are generally not for beginners.
-Share prices vary a lot, and there is a real chance you’ll lose money.
-But equally, equities provide the best chance, of all the assets we’ve covered here, of maximising your capital growth.
+Share prices vary a lot, so there’s a real chance you’ll lose money.
+On the flip side, of all the assets we’ve covered here, they have the best chance of maximising your capital growth.
 UK shares in particular are also good at paying dividends – a share of the company’s profits paid out to the shareholders.
 Using dividends to buy more shares, a process called reinvesting, is a powerful tool for growing your portfolio.

 More guides on Finder